8 Ways to Make Your Money Work For You

 What do you think of when you hear the words “snowflake,” “snowball,” and “avalanche”?
 Perhaps you picture snow-capped mountains or blustery winter sports.
 But they’re the names for some of the most popular debt repayment strategies.
 While these strategies encourage individuals to make additional payments on some of their debts, making the minimum payments on all debt is important.

-The snowflake method encourages individuals to put any extra cash earned toward debt repayment.
+• The snowflake method encourages individuals to put any extra cash earned toward debt repayment.
 Any time there’s excess to play with, you put it towards your debt.
 Since that helps you pay over your monthly minimum, you’ll eventually finish off the debt.
 You can earn additional money in any way that works for you.
-For example, some people get side hustles on the weekend, or you can try selling items you don’t want anymore.
+For example, some people start low-cost side hustles in their free time, or you can try selling items you don’t want anymore.

 3. Opening a High-Yield Savings Account